Original title: Som Eld

 Author: Sara Lövestam

 Aboard the ferry to the archipelago, they see each other.
 Lollo glances at her.
 She is a girl with freckles, tousled hair, and wears a denim jacket.
 She looks like she’s also part of the sea.
 Her father has already drunk three beers.
-Anna glimpses back at the other girl, with dark blue jacket and shiny hair tight in ponytail.
+Anna glimpses back at the other girl, with a dark blue jacket and shiny hair tight in a ponytail.
 She is one of those rich families who go to the archipelago because they already own too much land.
 When the two families step off at Sländö, the rich girl and her family walk in one direction, and Anna and her dad take the opposite path.

 One evening she is on Anna’s dock.
 Her hand touches Anna’s when they get into the boat.
 It smells like fire.
 The boat smells of oil and old plastic.
 The boat sways when Lollo moves, so she tries to find a seat among all filthy things inside the boat… Lollo can’t explain why she went there, or why she didn’t leave.
 When Anna surprised her, she could have said ‘sorry’ and go; she could have said ‘no’ to take the oil can and don’t go into the boat.
 She still feels Anna’s hand on her wrist; her body crouched down when she showed her how to drag the rope.
 She smelled like fire.